47 of The Best Sport Psychology Quotes

 Michael Jordan

 Comment: Actions and desires are not as linked as you might think.
-In the work we do as sport psychologists and performance psychologists we don’t do as much work on thoughts and emotions as you might imagine.
+As sports psychologists and performance psychologists, we don’t do as much work on thoughts and emotions as you might imagine.
 Why?
-At the end of the day, especially in sport, it all comes back to actions.
-Would you rather kick the ball in the right way whilst thinking negatively or kick it incorrectly whilst thinking positively?
+At the end of the day, especially in sports, it all comes back to actions.
+Would you rather kick the ball in the right way while thinking negatively or kick it incorrectly while thinking positively?

 “The minute you get away from fundamentals – whether its proper technique, work ethic or mental preparation – the bottom can fall out of your game, your schoolwork, your job, whatever you’re doing.”